marekolsak/marek-build/README.md

 Mesa development and testing without subsequent installation
 ------------------------------------------------------------

-After you run `ninja install` for Mesa, you don't have to install it every time you rebuild it if you add symlinks from `/usr/lib` into your build directory.
+After running `ninja install` for Mesa, it's not needed to install it every time it's rebuilt if you add symlinks from `/usr/lib` into the build directory.
 Then just build Mesa and the next started app will use it.
 There is a script that creates the symlinks:

 ```bash
 marek-build/make-mesa-symlinks.sh
 ```

-If your Linux distribution updates packages and overwrites your symlinks, just re-run the script.
+If the Linux distribution updates packages and overwrites the symlinks, just re-run the script.

 Test suites and regression testing